Joeski88/know-food/README.md

         1. As a Returning Visitor, I want to beat my previous score.
         2. As a Returning Visitor, I want to check if new questions have been added.
-        3. As a Returning Visitor, I want to check the leaderboard and see my position.???
+        3. As a Returning Visitor, I want to check the leaderboard and see my position (future feature).

     -   #### Frequent User Goals
         1. As a Frequent User, I want to see if the images and potential answers have been changed to add another level to the quiz.